 Ensuring your pulse survey is a success is always a concern.
 Our top tips for a successful pulse survey are:

 In our survey platform, The People Experience Hub, it is possible to set up and send a pulse survey like this in a matter of minutes.
-If you would like to schedule a demo to find out more about the platform and how we could support you, please feel free to contact us at firstname.lastname@example.org.
+If you would like to schedule a demo to find out more about our flexible employee feedback platform and how we could support you, please feel free to contact us at email@example.com.